Bam4d/Roxxy/README.md

 sudo ./deps.sh
 ```

+call a tedious relative ... this takes ages...

 You can now build using:

 ```
 gradle build
 ```

-The executables will be located in `build/exe/roxxy/debug` and `build/exe/roxxy/release` for debug and release versions
+The executables will be located in `build/exe/roxxy` and `build/exe/roxxy` for debug and release versions

 ## Usage